ian-mcnichols/CS_499/README.md

 This file runs all the other files and interacts with the user.

 ###Analyzer.py
 This is the mathematics 'library' for our project.
 It has a driver to call a function given the function name and data, or each function can be called separately.
 The input for each operation is 'data', a numpy array of any given size.
 Each operation should check that the shape is correct before running.

 ### visualize.py
 This is the file to hold all data display/saving functionality.
-It should take in results and plot type, then use matplotlib to either display or save depending on the user's input.
-Mostly undeveloped.

 ### Data.py
 The class to read in or take in data from numpy array or csv/tab-delimited file.
 It holds the data as a numpy array, and the data type as a string.
-In the future it should also have functionality to only access specific rows/columns, although right now that can be done by accessing the numpy array.
+After operations are finished running it saves the results to a dictionary.

 ## Dependencies:
 * Python 3.x (3.6-3.9 is best)